Mass balance reporting

-MBR requires waste facilities receiving over 20,000 tonnes of solid waste per annum (or otherwise directed by the EPA) to report to the EPA on a monthly basis total quantities of waste or other matter:
+MBR requires waste depots receiving over 20,000 tonnes of solid waste per annum (or otherwise directed by the EPA) to report monthly to the EPA on quantities of waste or other matter:

 What if the EPA’s list of material types does not include one of the material we need to report?